gatling/frontline-cloud-doc/content/docs/user/developer/index.md

 </build>
 ```

-You can run `mvn package -DskipTests` in your terminal and check you get a jar containing all the dependencies of the simulation.
+Please run the `mvn clean package -DskipTests` command  in your terminal and generate the `target/<artifactId>-<version>-shaded.jar` file.
+You'll have to upload this file in the new [Artifacts section](/docs/user/artifacts).

+{{< alert ip >}}
-You can also exclude dependencies you don't want to ship, eg:
+You can also exclude dependencies you don't want to ship and make the artifact lighter, eg:

 ```xml
 <plugin>